peterchun2000/peterchun.dev/content/posts/2019-08-01-What-I've-Learned-From-Creating-a-Python-tool.md

 ​	I had to first figure out how I was going to extract the comments from a Google .docx or .doc file.
 Well, you can't.
 But what you can do is download the file as a .html from Google Docs, which contains all the comments with anchor links attaching the comment to the associated text.
 This kind of made me happy, because I could use beautiful soup (bs4) to parse through the html file, which I've had plenty of experience with.
 So, I began my journey of figuring out the structure of the html file.

 ​	One of the first things I noticed was that each file named their comment span's class differently; it would be c6 in one file and c8 in another.
-Fortunately, the anchor (<a>) tag neighboring the span contained an id that had the same format across all files, "cmnt**#**".
+Fortunately, the anchor tag neighboring the span contained an id that had the same format across all files, "cmnt**#**".
 BOOOM!
 Now, I'm in business!

 ```html
 <p class="c7">